apache/incubator-heron/website/content/docs/concepts/architecture.md

 Documentation can be found in [Managing Topologies](../../operators/heron-cli).

+### Heron API server

+The [Heron API server](../../operators/heron-api-server) handles all requests from the [Heron CLI tool](#heron-cli), uploads topology artifacts to the designated storage system, and interacts with the scheduler.

+> When running Heron [locally](../../getting-started), you won't need to deploy
+> or configure the Heron API server.

 ### Heron Tracker

 The **Heron Tracker** (or just Tracker) is a centralized gateway for